benlye/flash-multi/doc/New_Bootloader.md

 There is a one-time process to update the bootloader on the module.
 After the bootloader upgrade you will need to flash new firmware to your module.

 1. Launch Flash Multi
-1. Tell Flash Multi to use the new bootloader:
+1. Tell Flash Multi to use the new bootloader (Flash Multi v0.5.x only; not required for v0.6.0 or higher):
    1. Click **Advanced** -> **Settings** -> **USB Port Mode** -> **Sticky DFU Mode (New)**
 1. Plug your module in
 1. Ensure that the correct COM port is selected